Tuition Policy for Online Programs:

 - In rare instances, the EEP Administration may determine that it is best for a participant to withdraw, with no deferral option.
 For example, a participant may behave in clear violation of the HSPH policies on Rights & Responsibilities.
 In such an instance, the EEP Administration should inform the NPLI Co- Directors, and NPLI Exec Ed may offer a full or partial tuition refund.

-Participant Substitutions & Scheduling
+Participant Substitutions & Scheduling for In-Residence Programs only:

 - Substitutions are generally not allowed in open enrollment or contract programs; exceptions may be made at the discretion of the EEP Administration.